x-vin/covidcures/docs/src/tcm.md

 ## 1. Traditional Chinese Medicine: Qing Fei Pai Du Tang (QFPD), a Lung Cleansing and Detoxifying Decoction

 ### Objective:
-Treatment of Covid-19 in the mild to severe stages, and to clear congestive ailments of the lungs
+Treatment of Covid-19 in the mild to severe stages, and to clear congestive ailments of the lungs.

 ### System:
-TCM
+TCM.

 ### Can be used alongside other allopathic treatments:
-Yes
+Yes.

 ### Status of authorisation:
 The Chinese Government is an ardent promoter of TCM.
 Qingfei Paidu decoction. **QFPD has been widely used in treating COVID-19 in China, and is reported, in fact, to be the most commonly used decoction in the clinical treatment of Covid-19 in mild, moderate and severe stages.**